Flow around a Sphere#

 Results and Discussion#

-Using Paraview, the steady-state velocity profile and the pressure profile can be visualized by operating a slice along the xy-plane (z-normal) that cuts in the middle of the sphere (See documentation).
+Using Paraview, the steady-state velocity profile and the pressure profile can be visualized by creating a slice along the xy-plane (z-normal) that cuts in the middle of the sphere (See documentation).

 velocity distribution 0.1 pressure distribution 0.1

 We can appreciate the axisymmetrical behavior of the flow.
-The drag on the sphere is available in the output file force.00.dat (the other force files force.01.dat and force.02.dat give the forces on boundary conditions 1 and 2 respectively).
+The drag on the sphere is available in the output file force.00.dat (the other force files force.01.dat, force.02.dat and force.03.dat give the forces on the other boundary conditions 1, 2 and 3, respectively).

 Note

+We only perform one iteration, therefore we only have one line in the force file.
+If several iterations are carried out by further refining the mesh several lines will be obtained.
 The last line of the file shows the force calculated in the last iteration.
-Since the flow in the x-direction, the x-direction force f_x gives the drag force.
+Since the flow is in the x-direction, the x-direction force f_x allows us to calculate the drag force.

 cells f_x f_y f_z f_xv f_yv f_zv f_xp f_yp f_zp